muratk3n/thirdwave/en/2019/12/civilized-to-death.md

 that will lead to life of such quality as to make living a desirable and fulfilling experience.' ...

-"Life before hunter-gatherers was solitary, poor, nasty, brutish, and short.
+'Life before hunter-gatherers was solitary, poor, nasty, brutish, and short'.
 It turns out none of those things are true.
 Hunter-gatherers worked 20 hours a week ... in some very harsh environment [even]
 .. and what anthropologists call 'work' in these studies are things we do in vacation - like hunting, fishing, picknicking.. " ...